mohamedkhayat/fruit_internship/README.md

 ### Dataset Setup

 * Data must be in YOLO format under `data/Fruits-detection/`
-* To auto-download from Kaggle, set `download_data: true` in `conf/config.yaml` and set the corresponding environement variables
+* To auto-download from Kaggle, set `download_data: true` in `conf/config.yaml` or `download_data=True` as an argument and set the corresponding environement variables

 ---